 • Maternal and Child Health: It is concerned with women of childbearing years and children from prenatal to 21.
 Focus areas include infant mortality and low birth weight, women’s health, early child intervention programs, handicapping conditions, child abuse and neglect, family violence and unintentional injury and adolescent health.

 • Behavioral Health: It is concerned with the study of mental disorders and substance disorders in community populations.
 The focus areas include children’s mental health services, community- based services delivery, evaluation and accountability in behavioral health, and epidemiologic issues in mental disorders, including co-occurring disorders.

 The MSW/MPH dual-degree program is a two to three year full-time course of study.
 With faculty who either have both public health and social work degrees and/or have researched and worked extensively in both the fields, students can look forward to an enriching experience.
-For more details on the program, take a look at the dual-degree program handbook which is located at the top of the page.
-Please feel free to write to any one of us to find out more about the program and if you would like to connect with the current students.
+For more details on the program, take a look at the dual-degree program frequently asked questions.

 For more details on the Public Health concentrations, contact: